JW709/zoom/README.md

     $ export PYTHONPATH=/tmp/zoom
     ```

-3. add zoom command to your path
+4. add zoom command to your path
 Ubuntu example:
     ```shell
     $ ln -s /tmp/zoom/utils/zoom/bin/zoom /usr/local/bin/zoom
     ```

-4. configure zoom database
+5. configure zoom database
 Currently, Zoom requires a MySQL comptabile database to run.
 If you don't already have MySQL or MariaDB installed follow the instructions for your operating system.
+Alternatively set up a Mariadb/MySQL instance inside a docker container.
+In either case make sure you set the port to -p 3306:3306.
+    ```shell
+    $ docker run --dbname zoom-mariadb -e MYSQL_ROOT_PASSWORD=$MYSQL_ROOT_PASSWORD -p 3306:3306 -d mariadb:latest
+    ```
 Once
 that is installed create the database using the command:
     ```shell
-    $ zoom database create <db_name> -u <username> -p <password> -e mysql
+    $ zoom database -e mysql -u root -p $MYSQL_ROOT_PASSWORD create <dbname>
     ```
    Next, edit the site.ini file for the localhost site using your editor like so:
     ```shell
     $ vi web/sites/localhost/site.ini
     ```

    Find the database section of the config file and set the values for the
 database configuration to correspond to your database configuration.
+Typically:
+    ```shell
+    [monitoring]
+    profiling=1
+    logging=1
+    app_database=1

+    [database]
+    user=<username>
+    password=<password>

+    ```

-5. Run zoom
+6. Run zoom
 If you are currently in the zoom directory then you don't need to tell
-zoom where to find your zoom instance.
+zoom where to find your zoom instance or you can specify the directory and port.
     ```shell
-    $ zoom server
+    $ zoom server -p 8080 ~/work/web
     ```

 ### Creating the Blog App